Code-Institute-Submissions/Milestone-Project-LHH/README.md

         1. The button "actuele tarieven" opens a modal where frequent users can quickly and easily check whether certain discounts apply.
 The user is now used to the website layout and knows where to find this button.

+### Further Testing

+* The website has been tested on multiple browsers; Mozilla Firefox, Google Chrome, Microsoft Edge and Safari.
+* The website has been tested on multiple devices; various dekstops, tablets and smartphones.
+* The website has been extensively tested on the site http://www.responsinator.com/ suggested by my mentor.
+* It has been properly tested whether all links function.

 ## Deployment

+### GitHub Pages

+The website was deployed to GitHub Pages using the following steps:

+1. Log in to GitHub and locate the [GitHub Repository](https://github.com/jbeskers/Milestone-Project-LHH)
+2. At the top of the Repository (not top of page), locate the "Settings" Button on the menu.
+3. Scroll down the Settings page until you locate the "GitHub Pages" Section.
+4. Under "Source", click the dropdown called "None" and select "Branch: Master".
+5. Click on the "Save" Button.
+6. Scroll back down through the page to locate the now published site [link](https://jbeskers.github.io/Milestone-Project-LHH/) in the "GitHub Pages" section.

+### Making a Local Clone

+1. Log in to GitHub and locate the [GitHub Repository](https://github.com/jbeskers/Milestone-Project-LHH)
+2. Under the repository name, click the "Code" Button.
+3. To clone the repository using HTTPS, under "Clone HTTPS", copy the link.
+4. Open Git Bash
+5. Change the current working directory to the location where you want the cloned directory to be made.
+6. Type `git clone`, and then paste the URL you copied in Step 3.

 ## Credits

 ### Code

-* Background; settings from Whiskey drop excercise and getbootstrap.com docs.
+* Background; settings from Whiskey drop excercise and https://getbootstrap.com/docs/5.0/getting-started/introduction/.
-* Opaque-overlay; settings from Whiskey drop excercise and getbootstrap.com docs.
+* Opaque-overlay; settings from Whiskey drop excercise and https://getbootstrap.com/docs/5.0/getting-started/introduction/.
 * Navbar (Upper navigation).
-The basic code is from getbootstrap.com examples.
+The basic code is from https://getbootstrap.com/docs/5.0/examples/.
 I have edited the code.
 * Navigation menu left.
-The basic code is from getbootstrap.com docs.
+The basic code is from https://getbootstrap.com/docs/5.0/getting-started/introduction/.
 I have edited the code.
-* Carousel; the basic code is from getbootstrap.com examples.
+* Carousel; the basic code is from https://getbootstrap.com/docs/5.0/examples/.
 I have edited the code.
-* Form; The basic code is from getbootstrap.com docs.
+* Form; The basic code is from https://getbootstrap.com/docs/5.0/getting-started/introduction/.
 I have edited the code.
-* Modal; the basic code is from getbootstrap.com examples.
+* Modal; the basic code is from https://getbootstrap.com/docs/5.0/examples/.
 I have edited the code.

 ### Content

-All content was written by the developer in consultation with the lichtberg family.
+All content was written by the lichtberg family and the developer.

 ### Media